Go - Go Modules, Go Dep, Bazel

 Bazel

-We support Go projects using Bazel, scanning the WORKSPACE file format in addition to any Go file formats being used.
-Even though Bazel does not have native support for Go, it is possible to add support using Gazelle.
+Debricked supports Go projects that utilize Bazel, scanning the WORKSPACE file format alongside any Go file formats in use.
+Although Bazel does not have native support for Go, support can be added using Gazelle.

 Go Dep